 Using Braver, Cloud leaps forwards, then crashes down with a strong swing.
 After he lands, a spire of Mako aura explodes from under the blade's impact.
 Has great kill potential when hitting near the explosion, but long start-up time and endlag.
 Deals ~15% damage (depending on charge) on the tip of the blade and near Cloud's body, and deals a combination of aura and slash damage in the middle of the blade (near the explosion) for ~27% (depending on charge).
 The Mako explosion itself does not deal damage and is merely a visual indicator of the blade's sweetspot, to prevent Cloud's F-Smash hitbox from becoming too large.

-As this attack is a signature move, it benefits from Limit Break.
-However, when using it as a Limit Break, this attack changes into another one entirely; Blade Beam.
+Limit Break, this attack changes into another one entirely; Blade Beam.
 When used as Blade Beam, Cloud attacks as normal, though the explosion of aura is no longer part of the attack; instead, Cloud shoots a large, crescent-shaped blast of energy forwards, launching opponents from a distance.
-The beam is fast and powerful and travels about 3/4 of Final Destination's width, though it lacks the level of power usually associated with Limit Breaks to balance out having the best range of any other Limit Break (outside of possibly Meteorain).
-The slash itself now has consistent damage and knockback throughout the entirety of the blade, with good kill potential, and deals ~25% damage (depending on charge).
-The beam is slightly weaker, dealing ~15% (depending on charge) and killing at around 110%, much less than most other Limit Breaks.
+The beam is fast and powerful and travels about 3/4 of Final Destination's width, though it lacks the level of power usually associated with

 D-Smash